This page explores the accessibility and impacts of a number of techniques used to hide and minimize content in digital publications.

 Note

-to push the code off-screen in the other direction has also been suggested for browsers, but this will also fail in reading systems that prevent content from being positioned off-screen. - Matching
+A similar technique employing an indent of 100% to push the code off-screen in the other direction has also been suggested for browsers, but this will also fail in reading systems that prevent content from being positioned off-screen.

-with background -
+Matching color with background

 Although it is possible to hide content by making the foreground color match the background, it is arguably the worst option available for EPUB content.